 Q1.
 What’s going well – and not so well?

 Start by self-evaluating your department.
 Make accurate judgments about the quality of teaching, learning and assessment in your department.
 Be honest about the effectiveness of your leadership and management.
-And of course – judge your pupil’s personal development, behavior and outcomes.
-Take time to review the Ofsted grade descriptors.
+And of course – judge your pupils’ personal development, behaviour and outcomes.
+Take time to review the inspection grade descriptors.
 Yes, they’re designed for whole-school inspection, but they can be applied to your department – and they’ll help you make accurate judgments.

 Q2.
 What evidence supports that?